rioshen/reverse-engineering-project/README.md

     return 0;
 }
 ```
-And here is the result in front of me!
+And here is the result.

 ![Alt txt](./pics/success.png)